Made of vitreous enamel, sterling silver, stainless steel

 Cloisonné is actually a French word meaning "enclosed” or “cells”, ie. the fine silver “cells” that are created with the wires, within which all those different colors are placed.
 It is an ancient metal-working technique used for decorating jewelry as well as various objects.

 I enjoy combining this ancient technique with the modern, contemporary, architectural lines I am drawn to, with the end result being a unique piece of jewelry you can be well assured will not be seen on anyone else ever!
 Each is an individual one-of-a-kind wearable piece of art!

 It is just me working in my studio, but my commitment is to ship within 1 business day (Monday - Friday) of receiving the order.

 I ship from Florida, and time in transit will vary depending upon where in the US you are located.
 I ship USPS with tracking info, which gets to most places within 3- 5 business days.
-Priority Mail is available at check-out as an upgrade if you would like it faster!
+Priority Mail is available as an upgrade at checkout.